(Im)possibility of Collective Intelligence: Rational Algorithms

-A majority of learning algorithms including empirical risk minimization (ERM) \citep{Vapnik91:ERM}, structural risk minimization (SRM) \citep{Shawe-Taylot96:SRM}, and invariant risk minimization (IRM) \citep{Arjovsky19:IRM,Ahuja20:IRM-Games} fall into this category.
-We say that $\algo$ can be represented by $r$ if it minimizes $r$.
+A majority of machine learning algorithms such as empirical risk minimization (ERM) \citep{Vapnik91:ERM}, structural risk minimization (SRM) \citep{Shawe-Taylot96:SRM}, and invariant risk minimization (IRM) \citep{Arjovsky19:IRM,Ahuja20:IRM-Games} fall into this category.
+The risk minimizers turn a learning problem into an optimization problem, rendering it solvable by efficient optimization algorithms, e.g., a stochastic gradient descent (SGD).
+In what follows, we say that $\algo_\xi$ can be represented by $r_\xi$ if it minimizes $r_\xi$.

-\begin{remark} A few remarks on RM algorithms follow. \begin{enumerate} \item Note that a risk functional that represents $\algo_r$ is not unique.
-For any strictly increasing function $c:\rr\to\rr$, $r'(h) = c(r(h))$ is a new risk functional that also represents $\algo_r$.
-From learning perspective, they carry the same information, i.e., $\algo_r$ and $\algo_{r'}$ must behave identically.
-Any two algorithms $\algo_r$ and $\algo_{r'}$ that can be represented by $r$ and $r'$ respectively are said to be equivalent if such a strictly increasing function exists.
+\begin{remark} A few remarks on risk minimizers follow. \begin{enumerate} \item A risk functional that represents $\algo_\xi$ is not unique.
+For any strictly increasing function $c:\rr\to\rr$, $r'_\xi(h) = c(r_\xi(h))$ is a new risk functional that also represents $\algo_\xi$.
+From learning perspective, they are informationally identical, i.e., $\algo_\xi$ and $\algo_{\xi'}$ behave identically.
+Any two algorithms $\algo_\xi$ and $\algo_{\xi'}$ that can be represented by $r_\xi$ and $r_{\xi'}$ respectively are said to be equivalent if such a strictly increasing function exists.

-\item This property also makes learning algorithms immune to trivial manipulations (e.g., strategic behaviours and adversarial attacks) and perturbations (e.g., unreliable communication over massive networks) of the risk functional.
-The IR condition generalizes this property to a set of $n$-tuples of risk functionals.
+\item Invariance to strictly increasing functions makes risk minimizers immune to trivial manipulations (e.g., strategic manipulation and adversarial attacks) and perturbations (e.g., unreliable communication over massive networks) of the risk functional.
+The Invariance Restriction (IR) condition, introduced in \Cref{sec:heterogeneous-learning}, generalizes this property to a set of $n$-tuples of risk functionals.

-\item When $\hsp$ is finite, it has been shown that any $\algo$ that satisfies Assumption \ref{asmp:coherence} must be a risk minimizer \eqref{eq:risk-minimizer} \citep[Prop.
+\item When $\hc_{\omega}$ is finite, it has been shown that any $\algo_{\xi}$ that satisfies \Cref{asmp:coherence} must be a risk minimizer \eqref{eq:risk-minimizer}; see, e.g., \citet[Prop.
 1.2c]{Kreps12:MicroEcon}.
-However, this is not always the case for an infinite $\hsp$, at least not without further assumptions on the learning structure; see, e.g., \citet[Sec.
+However, this is not always the case for an (uncountably) infinite $\hc_{\omega}$, which is a common scenario in machine learning, at least not without further assumptions on the learning structure; see, e.g., \citet[Sec.
 1.5]{Kreps12:MicroEcon}.
-Thus, a learning algorithm that satisfies internal consistency is not necessarily a risk minimizer. \end{enumerate} \end{remark}
+Hence, a learning algorithm that satisfies internal consistency is not necessarily a risk minimizer. \end{enumerate} \end{remark}

+Next, we characterize an internally consistent learning structure in terms of a binary relation over the model class.